 Donors between the ages of 18 & 44 provide the greatest chance for transplant success.

-Doctors request donors in the 18-44 age group more than 95% of the time.
+Doctors request donors in the 18-44 age group 85% of the time.

 Age guidelines are not meant to discriminate.
 They are meant to protect the safety of the donor and provide the best possible outcome for the patient.

 Learn more about why a donor's age matters.

 Patients are most likely to match someone of the same ancestry.

 Adding more members who increase the ethnic diversity of the registry increases the variety of tissue types available, helping more patients find the match they need.
 We especially need members who identify as:

 - American Indian or Alaska Native

 - Asian, including South Asian

 - Native Hawaiian or other Pacific Islander

 - Hispanic or Latino